Final report for FW22-403

 As weather permitted, local ranchers, goat raisers and individuals interested in learning more about goats in multi species grazing programs joined in to help.
 Work weekends were created to help complete the fence building objective.

 Local ranchers from Daniels Ranch, Sol Ranch, and Ft.
 Union Ranch joined Turner Ranches to learn more about net wire fence construction and multi species grazing operations.
 Besides the local ranchers, individuals raising goats locally, and those who were interested in starting their own multi species grazing programs joined to help.
 We even received help from past Quivira Interns who were interested in starting a prescriptive grazing service.
-Despite the weather, in three work weekends, the job was 95% completed.
-Final stringing of back fence line with electric fencing and the placement of 2 more gates and the goats can move into the new Extensive Kidding pastures.
+Despite the weather, in three work weekends, the job was completed March 2023.
+Goats have been moved into kidding pastures each March or April depending on due dates for kidding.

-Objective 2, the documentation, recording and rating of all births to compare Intensive vs Extensive kidding was not able to be completed for the 2022 kid crop as the 2022 kid crop had not been sold as of this reporting date.
-The data from the 2022 kid crop will be included in next yearly report.
+Objective 2, the documentation, recording and rating of all births to compare Intensive vs Extensive kidding was not able to be completed for the 2022 kid crop as the 2022 kid crop had not been sold as of the 2023 reporting date.
+The data from the 2023 kid crop is being included in this year report.
 The data retrieved from the 2021 kid crop is being used to determine the number of kids from the 2021 (Intensive Kidding) kid crop that made it to market, the numbers kept and the numbers lost to either sickness or predation.

 In 2021, 125 kids were born out of 92 does.
 That was a 125% production rate from does.
 Many of these does were first time birthings so only singles were produced.
 They were born beginning in March 2021 thru May 2021.
 These kids were tracked from birth to sale in March 2022.
 Of the 125 kids produced, 65% (81hd) made it to sale.
 12% (15hd) of the 2021 doelings were kept for replacements and 23% (29hd) of the kid crop were lost.
 Of the 23% of kids lost, 62% (18 hd) were killed and 38% (11 hd) died from illness.
 Value of 2021 kid crop.
 The average value was determined to be $128/kid.
 When comparing the average expenses for does and kids, the following chart shows the costs of kids, the cost of does and the sales income received from the sale of the 2021 kid crop.Avg cost vs exp WSARE 2022.
 This graph shows that while the average cost of raising each kid is covered by the average sales price of each kid, the combined expenses for does and kids kept in confinement is not covered by the average sales price of each kid.
 This is mainly due to the high costs of feed necessary for an Intensive Kidding program.Total Income vs Exp WSARE 2022.

-Objective 5 activities, the identification of the best type of kidding program ranchers can adopt is currently being researched and determinations to date are being shared through one on one activities with local ranches and individuals interested in multi species grazing operations.
+Objective 5 activities, the identification of the best type of kidding program ranchers can adopt is has been researched for 4 years (2022, 2023, 2024 and 2025) and determinations to date are being shared through one on one activities with local ranches and individuals interested in multi species grazing operations.
 A Facebook page has been developed with connections to many restorative grazing groups and other interested parties to share the journey of this project.
 Also, Power Point presentations have been developed and have been distributed as they are created to interested individuals and groups.

 Research Outcomes

-Research to date on this project consists of the designing and construction of kidding traps and recording/evaluation of revenue vs expenses for 2021 kid crop raised in Intensive Kidding program.
-The 2022 kid crop expenses have been recorded but evaluation is pending final revenue receipts for 2022 kid crop.
-Said kid crop is due to be sold mid to late March depending on market reviews.
-While research is still ongoing, it is believed that the outcomes of this research will provide suitable recommendations for Extensive kidding practices for a sustainable multi species grazing program.
+Research as of March, 2023 on this project consisted of the designing and construction of kidding traps and recording/evaluation of revenue vs expenses for 2021 kid crop raised in Intensive Kidding program.
+The 2022 kid crop expenses were recorded and evaluated in 2023 after final revenue receipts for 2022 kid crop were received.
+Said kid crop was sold mid to late March depending on market reviews.
+Research conducted has determined Extensive kidding practices are most suitable for a sustainable multi species grazing program.
+Revenues vs expenses for all kid crops researched during this project have been used in this determination.

 Due to major fires in Mora and San Miguel counties in 2022, along with shortage caused by COVID restrictions, materials and labor availability have been in short supply.
 This caused delays in construction for Objective 1.
 Materials ordered in July of 2022 were not received until end of August 2022.
 At that point, local fencing companies were contracted out to jobs in fire ravaged Mora and San Miguel counties.
 While contracting professionals for the job you need doing is advisable, it has worked out more than once that your local community and neighbors will come through in a pinch.
 Working within your community, whether they are skilled or not, brings about opportunities for education and comradery (as well as great meals and memories).
 By using work weekends for education and sharing of knowledge, we were able to continue to meet our objectives.
 Meetings during work weekends, social media announcements, and One-on-One outreach within the ranching community (and interested land owner and individuals as well) offers opportunities for connecting and growth.
 Presentations sent to interested organizations have also been utilized towards fulfilling the educational outreach plan.